TECHTechnology Tips

 2) Connectivity and Carrier Diversity

 and redundant internet connection, your performance will suffer.
-It is, therefore, important to
+Therefore, it is important to

 have the resources it needs.

 (ISPs) instead of being locked up with a single network provider.
-Carrier diversity not only brings
+Carrier diversity reduces the cost on account of competitive pricing and creates network redundancy, allowing

-clients to switch their carrier if the need arises.
+clients to switch their carriers if needed.

 3) Compliance

 operation.
-These may include PCI DSS, HIPAA, SOC 1, 2, 3, ISO 27000, and so on.
+These may include PCI DSS, HIPAA, SOC 1, 2, 3, ISO 27000, etc.

 While your organization is eventually responsible for fulfilling these regulations, audits and